 - The family's ability to contribute as determined by the federal formula

 - The overall cost of attending NewSchool

-- Merit (for non-federal awards)
+- Merit (for nonfederal awards)

-- Other eligibility criteria including credit load (The dollar amount of the student's financial aid is affected by the number of credit hours the student takes each quarter and will be adjusted after the add/drop period each quarter.)
+- Other eligibility criteria including credit load (The dollar amount of the student's financial aid is affected by the number of credit hours the student takes each guarter and will be adjusted after the add/drop period each quarter.)

 - Program-specific requirements

-The cost of attendance includes tuition fees, room, board, books, supplies, and miscellaneous expenses and is based on the California Student Aid Commission expense budgets and survey information.
-NewSchool estimates 2016-2017 indirect costs as follows:
+The cost of attendance includes tuition fees, room, board, books, supplies, and miscellaneous expenses and is based in part on the College Board expense budgets and survey information.
+NewSchool estimates 2018-2019 indirect costs as follows:

-- \$3,520/quarter room and board budget for students living off campus - \$880/quarter room and board budget for students living with their parents - \$1,108/quarter estimated transportation expenses, depending on if the student is living with parents - \$1,890/quarter estimated miscellaneous expenses, such as clothing, entertainment, and personal items, depending on if the student is living with parents
+- \$3.742/quarter room and board budget for students living off campus - \$935/quarter room and board budget for students living with their parents - \$1,178/quarter estimated transportation expenses, depending on if the student is living with parents - \$2,009/quarter estimated miscellaneous expenses, such as clothing, entertainment, and personal items, depending on if the student is living with parents